pulp-platform/mempool/README.md

 The open-source simulator [Verilator](https://www.veripool.org/verilator) can be used for RTL simulation.

 - `toolchain/verilator` is licensed under GPL.
 See [Verilator's license](https://github.com/verilator/verilator/blob/master/LICENSE) for more details.

+### DRAMsys5.0

+- The `dram_rtl_sim` submodule, located at `hardware/deps/dram_rtl_sim`, is licensed under the Solderpad Hardware License 0.51.
+You can review the license [here](https://github.com/pulp-platform/dram_rtl_sim/blob/main/LICENSE).
+- [DRAMSys5.0](https://github.com/tukl-msd/DRAMSys) is utilized for DRAM simulations.
+For details on its usage and licensing, please refer to the DRAMSys5.0 [license information](https://github.com/tukl-msd/DRAMSys).

 </p>
 </details>